JustinMountain/personal-blog/posts/uptime-kuma.md

 ## Monitoring with Uptime Kuma

-[![Dashboard of Uptime Kuma in my homelab](uptime-kuma-dashboard.jpg "Uptime Kuma Dashboard")](uptime-kuma-dashboard.jpg) *Dashboard view of my homelba in Uptime Kuma.*
+[![Dashboard of Uptime Kuma in my homelab](uptime-kuma-dashboard.jpg "Uptime Kuma Dashboard")](uptime-kuma-dashboard.jpg) *Dashboard view of my homelab in Uptime Kuma.*

+### Table of Contents

-### Monitoring Basics
+### 🛡️ Monitoring Basics

-As the complexity continues to grow in my homelab increases, it's becoming more and more difficult to understand at a glance which services are functioning as intended; enter Uptime Kuma.
+As the complexity continues to grow in my homelab, it's becoming more and more difficult to understand at a glance which services are functioning as intended; enter Uptime Kuma.

-Uptime Kuma allows us to setup an assortment of different monitors, create alerts on those monitors which send webhooks to a plethora of different services, and setup dashboards for easy to understand graphs showing which services are up and which are down.
+Uptime Kuma allows me to setup an assortment of different monitors, create alerts on those monitors which send webhooks to a plethora of different services, and setup dashboards for easy to understand graphs showing which services are up and which are down.
 All of this makes Uptime Kuma a great tool to provide insight into- and alerts for- my home network and the different public services I want to monitor.

 This documentation assumes that Uptime Kuma has been setup and deployed.
-You can check out my project file on [Docker](/posts/running-docker-in-my-homelab#-uptime-kuma) or [its associated repo](https://github.com/JustinMountain/docker-compose/tree/main/UptimeKuma) for more info on using Docker containers or `docker-compose`.
+I have information about setting up and using docker  [here](/posts/running-docker-in-my-homelab) or you can see the docker-compose.yaml file I use on [GitHub](https://github.com/JustinMountain/docker-compose/tree/main/UptimeKuma).

 ### 🏓 Monitoring via Ping